Replacing vCenter Server certificates fails when VMware Update Manager service is enabled

 Service-control failed.
 Error Failed to start vmon services.vmon-cli RC=1, stderr=Failed to start updatemgr services.
 Error: Operation timed out

-• In the /tmp/vmware-temp/vmware-vum-server.log file, you see entries similar to:
+• In the vCenter - /tmp/vmware-temp/vmware-vum-server.log file, the similar entries are seen:

 YYYY-MM-DDTHH:MM:SSZ error vmware-vum-server[7F3EAB8FE700] [Originator@6876 sub=Default] [rpcConnectionWrapper,214] SSL cert. verification failed for host http://FQDN.OF.VCENTER.SERVER:80/.
 Vmacore::Ssl::SSLException: SSL Exception: Verification parameters: